sanwrh/UniBioPAN/README.md

 3. Prediction Output: Table format, with 1 for predicted bioactive peptides, 0 for predicted inactive peptides, and 'x' for sequences that exceed the model's length limit or contain non-standard amino acids.

 ## Important Note
-&emsp&emspUniBioPAN predictions are based on computational models.
+&emsp; &emsp; UniBioPAN predictions are based on computational models.
 Experimental validation is crucial to confirm the bioactivity of any peptide.